The Soil Carbon Method

 The soil – the largest carbon sink in the world over which we have control

-The World is moving on Climate Change.
-Be ready to be part of the Solution.
+The world is acting on climate change.
+Be ready to be part of the solutions.

-The impact of human activities on the atmosphere and the accompanying risks of long-term global climate change are by now familiar topics to many people.
+The impact of human activities on the atmosphere and the accompanying risks of long-term global climate change are evident all over the world.

-This means that the spotlight will come onto Agriculture to reduce emissions.
+This means that the spotlight is on Agriculture to reduce emissions.

 This is a huge win, because the alternative is that there will be REGULATION on Agricultural emissions – and who wants that?